jule64/MyCircleLine/README.md

 * if train is 0 min change message to "train at platform" instead of current message "in - min"
 * use favico.js to add update animation to mcl favicon (see http://lab.ejci.net/favico.js/) use textillate to animate text (http://jschr.github.io/textillate/)
+* turn client app into an AngularJS app

 ### Back End